 Red Rocks Park isn’t just for concerts!
 The park’s great hiking trails are one reason it’s the #1 thing on the Travel Lemming list of what to do in and near Denver.

-Of all the Red Rocks hikes, this is the most family-friendly one and you’ll get great views of the red rocks and of Denver.
+Of all the Red Rocks Park hikes, this is the most family-friendly one, being only 1.4 miles round trip. you’ll get great views of the red rock formations and of Denver.
 Because of its proximity to the city and the views, it’s one of my favorite hikes near Denver.

-👉 Pro Tip: This trail can get hot in the sun.
+👉 Pro Tip: This hike near Denver can get hot in the sun.
 If you’re hiking in summer, go in the morning, or as it’s cooling off in the evening, and bring water.

 South Valley Park